afsharino/DataTalksClub/README.md

 ## Contact Information

-If you have any questions, feedback, or would like to connect, you can reach me at [your email address or preferred contact information].
+If you have any questions, feedback, or would like to connect, you can reach me at [telegram](https://t.me/afsharino "afsharino-telegram").

-Thank you for visiting my ML ZoomCamp Homework Repository!
+made with love by [afsharino](https://github.com/afsharino "afsharino") & [ChatGPT](https://chat.openai.com/ "ChatGPT") :purple_heart: